SonWoohun/Woohun-s-Blog/aboutme.md

 usemathjax: true
 ---

-My name is Son Woohun.
-I think it can be pronounced better by "Sohn Wooheon".
+My name is Son, Woohun.
+I think it can be pronounced better by "Sohn, Wooheon".

 I am a Ph.D. student in Economics at the Ohio State University (OSU), now.
 This blog is not my professional blog yet.
 But I might soon change it into such as soon as I have something to post for that, LOL.